 Armored Vehicle Carjack Protection

 Here at International Armoring, we offer increased protection against carjackings and kidnappings.
-You are safe in your movable fortress to escape most immediate dangers.
+You are safe in your movable fortress to escape most immediate dangers, an anti car jacking utility more or less.
 Because the carjacker’s purpose is to take the car in as good as condition and not chase after the victim, options we provide (like run-flat tires and smoke screens) don’t necessarily apply.
 Here are a couple of features we provide to prevent carjackings:

 - Ballistic glass: We provide bulletproof glass in order to protect you while inside the car.
 You don’t need to be threatened if a man with a gun attempts to steal your car.